 The all-new ZM1 platform is the foundation of everything the Aurora stands for, and a masterclass in creating a formidably rigid structure, to the benefit of both performance and occupant safety.
 Developed in partnership with technology pioneers, Managing Composites, it leverages F1-inspired understanding of crash structures to realise a ‘tub’ chassis core that weighs just 120kg, but with supreme strength.
 This is never more evident than in the crucially important area of suspension hardpoints, where a target of 63,000Nm/degree ensures exemplary control over suspension geometry.
 With such excellence, it’s no wonder that Aurora lays bare to the naked eye so much of its carbon chassis – it is the car’s soul.

-It was of fundamental importance that the Aurora began life with the optimum suspension configuration, which is why it boasts an all-independent, pushrod-activated double wishbones setup as per high-end racing practice.
+It was of fundamental importance that the Aurora began life with the optimum suspension configuration, which is why it boasts an all-independent, pushrod-activated double-wishbones setup as per high-end racing practice.
 However, to realise the level of ride and handling sophistication desired by the Zenvo development team, an active element was crucial to enabling the necessary bandwidth for roll stiffness and ride pliancy, as well as adjustability of ride height.
 The result is a level of ride quality that enables a true grand touring experience, but that retains appeal as a true driver’s car.
 Such control is particularly important for the Agil, where extreme aerodynamic loads require consistent control of the chassis platform to maintain constant downforce.

-The laws of physics states that heat will be an often unwanted by-product of extreme power, and so key to the Aurora’s performance is how it manages heat and the corresponding forces inevitable with the speeds it can generate.
+The laws of physics state that heat will be an often unwanted by-product of extreme power, and so key to the Aurora’s performance is how it manages heat and the corresponding forces inevitable with the speeds it can generate.
 The Aurora’s braking system for example, developed with specialists Alcon Components, features carbon fibre-reinforced silicon carbide brake discs, with billet monoblock calipers, of six pot design on the front axle, and four pot on the rear.
 As well as saving unsprung mass, this braking setup offers supreme braking power and resistance to fade, and the heat generated is carefully managed away from the wheel wells by CFD-modelled cooling paths, which also applies to both the flow of cooling air to the car’s radiators, and the extraction of hot air out of them.

 The Agil is an extreme translation of Aurora.
 The bodywork cleverly manages airflow, delivering extreme downforce with a clear focus on track driving